qfpl/applied-fp-course/level04/README.md

 #### Aside: Tool Introduction - ghcid

-Additionally we'd like to introduce a command line tool that we find quite useful for Haskell development; [ghcid].
+Additionally we'd like to introduce a command line tool that you may find useful for Haskell development; [ghcid].
 This is a very lightweight tool that works for any project with a functioning cabal setup.

 If you would like to use it, consult its documentation for how to install it, and then in an spare open terminal window, navigate to the root of the Haskell